zanettiprado/guess-battleship-game/README.md

 # How to Play
 The game starts with the placement of battleships on both the player's and the computer's board.
-But before player will find a welcome board with first instructions and how to play the game.
+But before the player will find a welcome board with first instructions and how to play the game.
 Just underneath the board player will find a clear space to insert his name.
-He can type any kind of name like words, numbers or nickname.
+They can type any kind of name like words, numbers or nickname.

 ![New game](./Assets/Images/new-game.PNG)